 You can fish the Crooked River, Oregon, between Bowman Dam down to Mile Marker 12 near Prineville.
-This tailwater section stretches for 8 miles and offers the best fly fishing opportunities on the Crooked River.
+This tailwater section stretches for 8 miles and offers the best fishing opportunities on the Crooked River.

 Where can I fish Kokanee in Oregon?

 You can fish Kokanee salmon in a few different locations in Oregon, including Odell Lake, Wallowa Lake, and Green Peter Reservoir.
-Kokanee are a variety of landlocked sockeye salmon, and they are great fun to fish.
+Kokanee is a variety of landlocked sockeye salmon, and they are great fun to fish.

 Where is the best fly fishing near Portland Oregon?

-So there you have the complete guide to fly fishing in Oregon!
-From the coast to the mountains, freestone streams to big rivers, the Beaver State has it all.
 Where will you head on your next fishing trip?
 Let us know by dropping us a blog comment or an email – we love hearing from you guys!

 Found this guide helpful?
 Don’t forget to share it wherever you are on social media, and check out some of our other articles, too!